movementkitchen/website/src/pages/index.md

 ### Conventional exercise doesn't work for everyone.

 Some people's bellies don't respond to sit-ups, straight leg lifts, yoga boats or Pilates hundreds.
 Some people throw their back every time they go to the gym.
-Some people need to remember to wear a pad before going to any exercise class that includes running or jumping.
+Some people need to remember to wear a pad before going to any exercise class that includes skipping or jumping.

 No, you are not broken.
 You just need a smarter, more effective way to exercise, *tailored to you and your very body*.